 Penske Racing – which failed to qualify for the 1995 Indianapolis 500 – subsequently had not entered the Indy 500 in 1996-2000 due to the ongoing open-wheel “Split” between CART and the IRL.
 For 2001, Penske Racing elected to cross over and enter the Indy 500.
 It would be Castroneves’ first appearance at Indy, and would be a triumphant return for Penske.
 Castroneves led the final 51 laps to win the race as a rookie.
 He finished ahead of teammate Gil de Ferran, which represented Penske Racing’s first 1st-2nd finish at Indy.
 Castroneves repeated as winner in 2002, the first driver ever to win the race in his first two career starts.
 The 2002 race was controversial, however.
 On the 199th lap, second place Paul Tracy was attempting to pass Castroneves for the lead going into turn three.
 A caution came out for a crash in turn two, and Indy Racing League officials ruled that the yellow light had come out before Tracy completed the pass.
 After an official protest, and an appeals hearing, Castroneves’ victory was upheld on July 2.

 In 2003, Castroneves was attempting to become the first driver to three-peat at the Indy 500.
 He finished second to Gil de Ferran, and tied the Indy mark (1st-1st-2nd) for the best three-year span.
 Castroneves won again in 2009, and has also won four Indy poles.
 After two additional runner-up finishes (2014, 2017), he broke through and won his fourth in 2021.
-Castroneves holds the Indy record for most times completing the full 500 miles (15) and is tied for most consecutive years completing the full 500 miles (6).
-He is tied for 7th all-time in starts (21), and as of 2021, is just two laps shy of becoming the third driver in Indy history to complete 10,000 miles in competition.
+Castroneves holds the Indy record for most times completing the full 500 miles (16) and is tied for most consecutive years completing the full 500 miles (6 times from 2012 to 2017).
+He is tied for 6th all-time in starts (22), and in 2023, became only the third driver in Indy history to complete over 10,000 miles in competition.

 With his 2021 victory in a turbocharged V-6 engine, he became only the fourth driver to win the Indy 500 with both a normally-aspirated engine and a turbocharged engine.
 His first three wins were with a normally-aspirated V-8.
 A.J.
 Foyt, Arie Luyendyk, and Juan Pablo Montoya were the previous three to achieve a win(s) with both types of engines.